WWE News: Drew McIntyre Recalls Almost Wrestling Big Name At ‘WrestleMania 26’

 — WWE on BT Sport (@btsportwwe) May 24, 2020

 McIntyre went on to discuss working with The Undertaker.
-The match came about after The Undertaker’s ill-fated match against Bill Goldberg at last year’s Crown Jewel show in Saudi Arabia.
-The match involving McIntyre proved to be more successful, however, and McIntyre praised how “The Deadman” responded to the poorly-received Goldberg match.
+The match came about after The Undertaker’s ill-fated contest against Bill Goldberg at last year’s Crown Jewel show in Saudi Arabia.
+The match involving McIntyre proved to be more successful, however, and McIntyre praised how “The Deadman” responded to the poorly received Goldberg contest.

 “He was very happy after the fact.
 I think I may have dropped into conversation about there’s a certain match I was promised about 10 years ago.”